Getting Started with GitHub Copilot #2

 factorial *= i

-- For code that is complex or has not been documented, Copilot can explain and add the necessary comments.
+/doccommand to let Copilot generate docstrings, comments, or descriptions of functions and classes. - For code that is complex or undocumented, Copilot can explain it and add the comments it needs.

-Onboarding new developers:
+Onboarding new developers

 - Documentation that is created automatically (docstrings, comments) lowers the barrier for new team members and speeds up their onboarding.